NZMSA/2023-Phase-2/data-science/0. Resources/docs/evaluating-regression-models.md

 ## 1. Coefficient of determination ($R^{2}$)

-[$R^{2}$](https://en.wikipedia.org/wiki/Coefficient_of_determination) measures the strength and direction of the relationship between two variables (for our purposes, the model predictions (predicted y values) and the ground truth (actual y values)).
+The [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) measures the strength and direction of the relationship between two variables (for our purposes, the model predictions (predicted y values) and the ground truth (actual y values)).
 A value of $-1$ or $1$ means that the variables have a strong negative or positive correlation, respectively, whereas a value of $0$ means that they have no correlation.

 $R^{2}$ can be calculated as shown below:
 ```python